slightknack/slightknack.dev/content/passerine/texpr.md

 To represent forms, lisp uses *s-expressions*.
 These expressions are series of atoms or lists grouped by parenthesis.
 What's nice about s-expressions is that they're unambiguous: just match parenthesis.

 When I set out to design Passerine, I wanted to include a powerful lisp-like macro system *without* the need for highly-parenthesized *s-expressions*.
-I know that alternative syntaxes for lisp have been proposed, most notably (sweet-expressions)[https://readable.sourceforge.io/] and (i-expressions)[https://srfi.schemers.org/srfi-49/srfi-49.html]
+I know that alternative syntaxes for lisp have been proposed, most notably (sweet-expressions)[https://readable.sourceforge.io/] and (i-expressions)[https://srfi.schemers.org/srfi-49/srfi-49.html].

+However, most alternative syntaxes work by inferring parenthesis so that they may be transformed to s-expressions.